 When a client from one domain accesses a service in a different domain or a service that resides in the same domain but uses a different port from the client, the client initiates a cross-origin request.
-If the service disallows cross-origin resource access, the client cannot access the service.
-In this case, you can implement cross-origin resource sharing (CORS) to allow web application servers to access cross-origin resources.
-This topic describes how to configure a CORS policy in a virtual service of Alibaba Cloud Service Mesh (ASM) to implement CORS.
+If the service does not allow cross-origin resource access, the client cannot access the service.
+In this case, you can implement cross-origin resource sharing (CORS) to allow web application servers to support cross-origin resource access.
+This topic describes how to configure a CORS policy in a virtual service of Service Mesh (ASM) to implement CORS.

 CORS overview

 A browser sends a cross-origin request.
-The Origin header is specified in the request, which indicates that the request is a cross-origin request.
+The Origin header is specified in the request.
+This indicates that the request is a cross-origin request.
 After the destination server receives the cross-origin request, the server determines whether to allow the request based on configured CORS rules.
 In response, the server returns the Access-Control-Allow-Origin and Access-Control-Allow-Methods headers to indicate whether the request is allowed.

-A browser sends a preflight request, which is an HTTP OPTIONS request.
-The request is used to check whether the destination server allows cross-origin requests from the current domain.
+A browser sends a preflight request.
+The request is an HTTP OPTIONS request and is used to check whether the destination server allows cross-origin requests from the current domain.
 If the destination server allows cross-origin requests from the current domain, the browser sends an actual cross-origin request.

 The OPTIONS request contains the following headers: Origin, Access-Control-Request-Method, and Access-Control-Request-Headers.
 After the destination server receives the OPTIONS request, the server specifies the Access-Control-Allow-Origin, Access-Control-Allow-Method, Access-Control-Allow-Headers, and Access-Control-Max-Age headers in the response to indicate whether the request is allowed.
 If the preflight request is allowed, the browser sends an actual cross-origin request.